-Question: What is phish and why you should never divulge private information over Email?
+Question: What is phish and when should you be suspicious of divulging private information?

 Author: Joseph Tam

 Be skeptical of any request for private information.

 As a general rule, don't give out private information unless

 you are sure to where, and to whom, you are giving them to.

 This means any private information (passwords, bank PIN, SIN,